 - Neck: Canadian Maple w/ 22 Fret Purpleheart Fingerboard

-- Pickups: Humbucker & 2 Singlecoils (HSS)
+- Pickups: Humbucker & 2 Single coils (HSS)

 - Controls: 5-way Pickup Selector & Volume/Tone Controls